kovaliova-anastasiya/PyProjects/README.md

 # PyProjects
-Python projects for university and educaition
+Python projects for university and self-educaition